The best places to visit in April: Easter holidays and early Spring trips

 Ahh April.
 With the UK weather usually unable to make up its mind - unless it decides to constantly rain - what better time is there to getaway from it all with a well-earned break?

 If you're planning an April holiday, you've come to the right place.
 We'll help you plan your break with our picks for the best destinations and the hottest countries in April for those who want some sun!
 Or do you want to be inspired?
 No problem!
 You'll find cheap April and Easter holiday deals for every type of getaway - just as long as it's in April!

 Flexibility is often key in finding the cheapest holidays.
 Why not see if we have cheap deals in March or May that tick all the boxes?
 Or check out our travel calendar where we've listed our favourite destinations for every month of the year.

-Check out our best travel deals for April:
+Check out our latest April holiday deals for 2020:

 The top 4 destinations for April